-- Engage the parking brake. - Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the safety lock key into Slideout Room Master Keylock (if equipped) and turn to activate the Slideout Control Switch. - Press the Slideout Switch in the IN position and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, Remove and Secure the Ignition Key and Deactivate the Slideout Control Switch with the Slideout Room Master Keylock (if equipped).
+- Engage the parking brake. - Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Press the Slideout Room "RETRACT/IN" switch and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, Remove and Secure the Ignition Key.